Desflurane: Pharmacology

 As of 2005 the exact mechanism of the action of general anaesthetics has not been delineated.
-Inhalant anesthetics work on the central and peripheral nervous systems by blocking excitatory ion channels and enhancing the activity of inhibitory ion channels.
+Inhalant anesthetics work on the central and peripheral nervous systems by blocking excitatory ion channels and enhancing the activity of inhibitory ion channels, and reducing pain signals by inhibiting of spinal cord dorsal horn neurons.
 Desflurane is known to act as a positive allosteric modulator of the inhibitory GABA_{A} and an agonist of the inhibitory glycine receptors.
-In addition, Desflurane acts as an antagonist on excitatory glutamate receptors, as a negative allosteric modulator of the nicotinic acetylcholine receptor, as well as affecting other ligand-gated ion channels.
+In addition, desflurane acts as an antagonist on excitatory glutamate receptors, as a negative allosteric modulator of the nicotinic acetylcholine receptor, as well as affecting other ligand-gated ion channels.

 Desflurane induces a dose dependent reduction in blood pressure due to reduced systemic vascular resistance.
 However, rapid increases in desflurane may induce a transient sympathetic response secondary to catecholamine release.
 Even though it is highly pungent, it is still a bronchodilator.
 It reduces the ventilatory response to hypoxia and hypercapnia.
 Like sevoflurane, desflurane vasodilatory properties also cause it to increase intracranial pressure and cerebral blood flow.
 However, it reduces cerebral metabolic rate.
 It also promotes muscle relaxation and potentiate neuromuscular blockade at a greater level than sevoflurane.

+Desflurane is administered as an inhalant, and is rapidly eliminated from the lungs.
+It is not associated with nephrotoxicity and is resistant to defluorination.
+It is carried by albumin in the human body and is minimally metabolized by cytochrome CYP2E1 in the liver, which produces a metabolite trifluoroacetic acid and is eliminated through the urine.
+Only 0.02% of the metabolite is recovered from urine, the remainder eliminated through the lungs.

+Desflurane has a half life of 8.16 ± 3.15 minutes.
+It has a median volume of distribution of 612 mL/kg.
+It is produced and available as a 240ml solution.
+There is no available data on Cmax and Tmax for desflurane as it is continuously adjusted by an anesthesiologist in real time during procedures.
+Instead, inhalant anesthetics are often measured by their minimal alveolar concentrations, and desflurane's MAC is 6.0% for the 31 to 65 age group and 7.25% for the 18 to 30 age group.
+Desflurane has a blood-to-gas partition coefficient of 0.42, with a blood-to-gas coefficient of 0.47.

+Emergence from desflurane after an hour long procedure is on average 6 minutes.
+Because desflurane has a short half life it is not considered to affect women who are pregnant or breastfeeding, however, there have been no well-controlled studies specifically on pregnant women.